 How to Enter

 Entries are now been taken for the 2016 competition and local, national and international wordsmiths are encouraged to take part.
-You can enter online.
+Enter online Today!

 Top Tips to Write a Top Class Limerick

 Although initial judging will be of the written submission, finalists will need to recite their limerick at the live final.
 Competitors are advised that limericks whose comic effect is based on eccentricities of spelling and pronunciation of the written word should be aware that such subtleties may be lost when their limerick is performed.

 Although generally referred to as the ‘people’s poetry’, writing a good limerick requires skill and ingenuity coupled with a good sense of humour

 - Take care with the use of Self-rhymes.
 A self-rhyme is when two identical words end two or more of the rhyming lines.
 Avoid if possible.

 - Avoid Rhymes that rely on miss-stressing .
 For example, “empire” and “desire” would not usually work as the former is stressed on its first syllable and the latter on its second.

 - The limerick should flow naturally with its stresses in the correct places and with each rhyming line stressed in the same way and with the same syllable count (although one or two extra unstressed syllables can usually be included).

 - Limericks that make reference to a topical happening are likely to be looked on with favour – providing, of course, that they meet the standards in other ways.